+MISSOURI

+MIDDOUNI

-MISSOURI Exception(s) to protection The existence of the protection does not: Prohibit a police officer from arresting a person for an outstanding warrant under V.A.M.S.
-221.510(1); Prohibit a person from being arrested, charged, or prosecuted for a non-protected offense, whether the offense arises from the same circumstances as the seeking of medical assistance; or Provide grounds for suppression of evidence or dismissal in charges unrelated to those covered by protections.
-Reporting overdose a mitigating factor in sentencing Offenses subject to mitigation No. Circumstance(s) when mitigation applies N/A Other provisions of note Any police officer who is in contact with any person or persons in need of emergency medical assistance must provide appropriate information and resources for substance-related assistance.
-DIH or DDRD provision in state law No. Classification of DIH/DDRD offense Circumstance(s) when N/A N/A DIH/DRDD applies Affirmative defense of DIH/DDRD offense N/A N/A
+Exception(s) to The existence of the protection does not:

+protection Prohibit a police officer from arresting a person for an

+outstanding warrant under V.A.M.S.
+221.510(1);

+Prohibit a person from being arrested, charged, or prosecuted for a non-protected offense, whether the offense arises from the same circumstances as the seeking of medical assistance; or Provide grounds for suppression of evidence or dismissal in

+charges unrelated to those covered by protections.

+Reporting overdose a No.

+mitigating factor in

+sentencing

+Offenses subject to N/A

+mitigation

+Circumstance(s) when N/A

+mitigation applies

+Other provisions of Any police officer who is in contact with any person or persons in

+note need of emergency medical assistance must provide appropriate

+information and resources for substance-related assistance.

+DIH or DDRD No.

+provision in state law

+Classification of N/A

+DIH/DDRD offense

+Circumstance(s) when N/A

+DIH/DRDD applies

+Affirmative defense of DIH/DDRD offense N/A